-I am a Black, queer, femme woman who is a first-generation college and graduate school graduate, and a Yoruba-Lukumi priest.
+I am a Black, queer, femme woman who is a first-generation college and graduate school graduate, and a Yoruba-Lukumi priest of Ogun.
 These rich experiences inform how I conduct psychotherapy as well as my writing.

 I have worked as a psychotherapist and consulted with various nonprofit organizations as a trainer, curricula developer, and grant writer since 1995.
 In the earlier stages of my career, I worked in foster care and adoption agencies, and with street-involved and unhoused LGBTQ/GNC young adults of color.
 As a behavioral scientist, I have conducted research with and written about LGBTQI people of color since 1999.

 After over a decade in academia, I write academic and creative nonfiction and fiction in order to positively impact the lives of others.

 Education, Postgraduate Professional Training, Certification, and Licensure

 - Doctor of Philosophy of Clinical Social Work, New York University, 2003 (psychodynamic psychotherapy focus)